xushuotao/NDPSql/README.md

 verilator | compile for verilog simulation vc707g2| compile for vc707 fpga board with pcie gen2 core

+If you target is verilator, you can just run the simulation by running

+   ./verilator/bin/ubuntu.exe

 Building ONLY the software NDPSql projects from source
 -----------------------------